OlexiyP/Google-Data-Analytics-Certificate/README.md

 # Google-Data-Analytics-Certificate
-This was my first project, using the capstone project for the Google Data Certificate.
-This was for the project under Cyclistic.
+My first project was Cyclistic, a capstobe project for the Google Data Analytics Certificate.